vkaren/interactive-comments-section-main/README.md

 This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-### The challenge

-Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Create, Read, Update, and Delete comments and replies
-- Upvote and downvote comments
-- **Bonus**: If you're building a purely front-end project, use `localStorage` to save the current state in the browser that persists when the browser is refreshed.
-- **Bonus**: Instead of using the `createdAt` strings from the `data.json` file, try using timestamps and dynamically track the time since the comment or reply was posted.
+## Challenge Overview

+The goal of this project is to create an interactive comments section that allows users to perform various actions, including viewing the optimal layout on different screen sizes, experiencing hover states for interactive elements, creating, reading, updating, and deleting comments and replies, and upvoting/downvoting comments.
+Two bonus tasks involve using localStorage for front-end state persistence and dynamically tracking the time since a comment or reply was posted.

-All the challenges were completed, and since for this project i wanted to practice NextJS i added some pages to have dynamic users
+All the challenges were successfully completed, and to further enhance my skills, I chose to implement the solution using Next.js.

 ### Screenshot